There are loads of free project management software tools in the market.

 Airtable is part spreadsheet, part database.
-So you can customize to your needs and make it fit your project management requirements.
+Thanks to its flexibility it can be used as a project management solution and for collaboration.
+So you can customize and fit this tool to meet your project management software requirements.
 With several views such as calendar, kanban, grid, and gallery, included, you can be sure you can organize anything with anyone in your team.

 - Unlimited bases (like workbook in Excel)

 - Comes with project management software capabilities like assignees and deadlines.

 - Real-time collaboration and comments